grand-stack/fullstack-graphql-workshop/1_INTRO_TO_NEO4J_GRAPHQL/README.md

 > Hint: Be sure to use the `this` keyword to refer to the currently resolved `User` node.

+### BONUS: `@cypher` Directive Query and Mutation Fields

+Let's create a new mutation field that does all the operations from the mutation exercise (create business, assign categories, add review) all in one step!

 All done - that's it for this module!
 Let's [continue on to Module 2](../2_GRANDstack) where we'll take a look at using neo4j-graphql.js in a fullstack application.